opensecuritycontroller/community/designs/containers/traffic-redirection/traffic-redirection.md

 Out of scope.

 ### OSC Synchronization Tasks
-Most of the changes needed for this feature will include expanding the already planned class `KubernetesSecurityGroupUpdateOrDeleteMetaTask` to include additional existing tasks and metatasks in its graph.
+Most of the changes needed for this feature will include expanding the already planned class `UpdateK8sSecurityGroupUpdateOrDeleteMetaTask` to include additional existing tasks and metatasks in its graph.
 See below the pictures comparing the graphs planned for synchronization of security group and members and now the graphs planned for syncrhonization of the binding/unbiding of a SG.

 ![](../workload-discovery/images/discovery-tasks.png)
 *Tasks and Metatasks for Synchronizing Security Group Members*